Antwerp: Local products

 Antwerp is famous for its local products.
 In August every year the Bollekesfeest takes place.
 The Bollekesfeest is a showcase for such local products as Bolleke, an amber beer from the De Koninck Brewery.
 The city's historical ale, Seefbier, dating back to the 16th century and brewed at the Antwerpse Brouw Compagnie is a testament to the city's long brewing history and one of Belgium's oldest existing beerstyles.
 The Mokatine sweets made by Confiserie Roodthooft, Elixir D'Anvers, a locally made liquor, locally roasted coffee from Koffie Verheyen, sugar from Candico, Poolster pickled herring and Equinox horse meat, are other examples of local specialities.
 One of the most known products of the city are its biscuits, the Antwerpse Handjes, literally "Antwerp Hands".
 Usually made from a short pastry with almonds or milk chocolate, they symbolize the Antwerp trademark and folklore.
 The local products are represented by a non-profit organization, Streekproducten Provincie Antwerpen vzw.

 Restaurants and cuisine

 Antwerp has grown into the culinary capital of Flanders and Belgium.
 It has no fewer than eleven restaurants with at least one MICHELIN star.
 Zilte by Viki Geunes located in the MAS museum even received the ultimate award of three stars.

 World Choir Games

-The city of Antwerp will co-host the 2020 World Choir Games together with the city of Ghent.
+The city of Antwerp was co-host for the 2021 World Choir Games together with the city of Ghent.
 Organised by the Interkultur Foundation, the World Choir Games is the biggest choral competition and festival in the world.